Senior team captain Peyton Walsh received three awards, including the award named after Hall of Famer Ed Peery.

-Joel Sharratt is in his first season as head coach of the Navy wrestling program.
-A former assistant coach at the Naval Academy under Bruce Burnett, Sharratt spent the previous eight years as the head wrestling coach at the Air Force Academy.
+Joel Sharratt is in his second season as head coach of the Navy wrestling program.
+A former assistant coach at the Naval Academy under Bruce Burnett, Sharratt came to the Academy after spending the previous eight years (2007-14) as the head wrestling coach at the Air Force Academy.

 Sharratt began engineering the turnaround in the Air Force wrestling program when he was introduced as the Falcons’ head coach in the summer of 2006.
 Although faced with a rebuilding task in his first season as head coach, Sharratt helped lead Air Force to a 3-1 mark in its inaugural season in the Western Wrestling Conference.
 With the Falcons earning a sixth-place team finish at the NCAA West Regional, Crozier and Devlin led Air Force as third-team all-conference selections.